ibm-cloud-docs/openshift/openshift_versions.md

 Review changes that you might need to make when you [update a cluster](/docs/openshift?topic=openshift-update) that runs OpenShift 4.3 to OpenShift 4.4.
 {: shortdesc}

 With OpenShift 4.4, you get access to Kubernetes version 1.17 APIs that enable features such as [key management service (KMS)](/docs/openshift?topic=openshift-encryption#keyprotect) integration.
+For more information, see the [{{site.data.keyword.cloud_notm}} blog](https://www.ibm.com/cloud/blog/announcements/openshift-version-44-now-available-in-red-hat-openshift-on-ibm-cloud){: external}.

 You cannot update a cluster that runs 3.11 to a version 4 cluster.
 For more information, see [Migrating from version 3.11 to 4 clusters](#ocp-3-to-4-migration).
 {: note}